kschwank/arara-runner/README.md

 arara-runner
 ============

-A Docker image for doing CI for LaTeX files.
+A Docker image for doing CI on LaTeX files.

 This image is based on the official Ubuntu image and contains a texlive installation plus a couple of extra packages I needed to build LaTeX packages with Arara with Gitlab.